 The specific purpose of Corporation is educational and charitable:

-Educational: To foster the development of youth aged eighteen (18) years of age or younger through instruction and training related to proper, safe techniques, and ethical practices of lacrosse under the rules set forth by Youth Lacrosse of Minnesota, Minnesota Lacrosse Association, Minnesota Boys Scholastic Lacrosse Association, and US Lacrosse; to perpetuate the sport of lacrosse; to encourage effective communication, cooperation, sportsmanship, and healthy competition; to develop the value and self-esteem of each individual participant; and to create an atmosphere where camaraderie, inclusiveness, accountability, learning and respect are valued.
+Educational: To foster the development of youth aged eighteen (18) years of age or younger through instruction and training related to proper, safe techniques, and ethical practices of lacrosse under the rules set forth by Youth Lacrosse of Minnesota, , , Great Northern Lacrosse League, Minnesota Schoolgirls Lacrosse Association, and USA Lacrosse; to perpetuate the sport of lacrosse; to encourage effective communication, cooperation, sportsmanship, and healthy competition; to develop the value and self-esteem of each individual participant; and to create an atmosphere where camaraderie, inclusiveness, accountability, learning and respect are valued.

 Charitable: To promote a sense of community and combat juvenile delinquency by supporting and maintaining an organized lacrosse program for the youth of the Buffalo community and its environs.